ContainerCraft/Konductor/README.md

 - **AWS LandingZone**: Automated Kubernetes cluster setup using Talos.
 - **Kubernetes Deployment**: Automated Kubernetes cluster setup using Talos.
-- **Pulumi IaC Integration**: Infrastructure as Code management with Pulumi.
+- **Pulumi IaC Integration**: Infrastructure as Code management with Pulumi, using Python and best practices.
 - **Runme Integration**: Execute documented tasks directly from the README.md.
 - **GitHub Actions Support**: CI/CD pipelines configured for automated testing and deployment.
+- **Dependency Management with Poetry**: Manage Python dependencies and environments using Poetry.
+- **Strict Type Checking with Pyright**: Enforce code quality through strict type checking.

 ## Using This Template to Start a New Project